Students collect data, study UV patterns of box turtles

 Three Cornell College students are spending their summer making new discoveries about ornate box turtles.

-Anna Jandt Auvil ’18, Lucas Larson ’19, and Gabe Bizovi ’19 are working with Professor of Biology Andy McCollum.
+Anna Jandt Auvil ’18, Lucas Larson ’19, and Gabe Bizovi ’19 are conducting the fieldwork.

 “The main goal is to better understand what these guys’ lives are like, where they live, how they live, and how many exist,” Jandt Auvil said.